SealedSaint/ibotta_platform_dev/README.md

 # Ibotta Take-Home Project: Anagram API
-Take-home project for Ibotta dev position where I create an anagram API.
+An anagram API for an Ibotta take-home project.

 ## Table of Contents
 - [About the API](#about-the-api)